Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

 The stock market or share market is where stocks, shares, and other financial securities are exchanged.
 It is considered a part of the free-market economy, allowing the investors to benefit through capital gains and adds to the country’s economic growth.
-Stock market investments can be risky owing to the market fluctuations, but the payoff is also higher than other investment tools.
+Stock market investments can be risky due to market fluctuations, but the payoff is higher than other investment tools.
 However, one can invest wisely with a diversified portfolio to minimize the loss.
 Therefore, it is only fair to understand the factors affecting the share market.

-One of the main factors affecting the share market is the imbalance between supply and demand which leads to the increase or decrease in the price of stocks.
-In addition, factors such as economic data and interest rates affect the demand for stocks leading to fluctuations in the value of stocks.
+One of the main factors affecting the share market is the imbalance between supply and demand, which leads to the increase or decrease in the price of stocks.
+In addition, factors such as economic data and interest rates affect the demand for stocks, leading to fluctuations in their value.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.